Chris Martin (footballer, born 1988): Bristol Rovers

 On 27 September 2023, Martin signed for Bristol Rovers on a short-term deal until January 2024 having been training with the League One club for a number of weeks.
 Having featured from the bench in the first match since joining the club, an injury sustained by teammate John Marquis left Martin as the only registered striker for an estimated period of six weeks.
 On 24 October 2023, he scored his first goal for the club, a thirty-five yard lob to rescue a point against Stevenage.
 On 24 January 2024, having scored ten goals in eighteen league matches, Martin signed a contract keeping him at the club for the remainder of the season with the option for a further year.
 He was later awarded the EFL League One Player of the Month award for January 2024 having scored five goals in four matches.
 Despite being awarded the club's top scorer award at the end of season awards ceremony, Martin's season ultimately ended in disgrace as he was given a four-match suspension for a headbutt against Cambridge United, ruling opposition defender Mamadou Jobe out for the remainder of the season with concussion.
 On 1 May 2024, it was announced that the club had activated the option for a one-year contract extension.

 In August 2024, manager Matt Taylor announced that Martin would likely be out for ten weeks having suffered a broken fibula.
 On 29 October 2024, he made his return to first-team football, playing the first half of an EFL Trophy defeat to Exeter City.
 On 1 January 2025, he opened his account for the season with both of his side's goals in a 3–2 defeat to Leyton Orient.
 In March 2025, Martin was ruled out for the remainder of the season following a knee injury requiring surgery.

-Following the club's relegation, it was confirmed that he would remain with the club to continue his injury rehabilitation.
+Following the club's relegation, it was confirmed that his contract would not be renewed, although he would remain with the club to continue his injury rehabilitation.
+In November 2025, manager Darrell Clarke admitted that Martin was "nowhere near" returning to playing for the club.